Pasque Mountain

 Plateau Mountain behind

-We catch a trail that leads to the ridge.
-North summit behind.
+We caught a trail that leads to the ridge.
+The north peak is behind.

-We hike up the ridge.
-Beehive Mountain centre.
+We hiked up the ridge.
+Beehive Mountain in centre.

-According to both our GPSs, the "lower summit" was as high as the summit.
+According to both our GPS receivers, the "lower summit" was as high as the true summit

 On the rocky ridge